-For the first time, a globally binding standard will be in place, ensuring that ships are dismantled in a way that protects both human health and the environment.
-From 26 June this year, the parties to the HKC will be required to ensure that ship recycling facilities under their jurisdiction and ships entitled to fly their flag, comply with the Convention.
+For the first time, a globally binding standard is in place, ensuring that ships are dismantled in a way that protects both human health and the environment.
+From now on, the parties to the HKC will be required to ensure that ship recycling facilities under their jurisdiction and ships entitled to fly their flag, comply with the Convention.

-As the HKC enters into force, it is vital that attention remains focused, not only on having more International Maritime Organization (IMO) Member States ratify the Convention, but also on strengthening its international standards.
-This is particularly important as 98% of all global ship recycling takes place in just four countries - Bangladesh, India, Pakistan and Türkiye - which are already parties to the HKC.
+As the HKC enters into force, it is vital that attention remains focused, not only on having more International Maritime Organization (IMO) Member States ratify the Convention, but also on taking stock of developments since its adoption in 2009 and strengthening its international standards.
+This is particularly important as more than 95% of all global ship recycling takes place in just four countries - Bangladesh, India, Pakistan and Türkiye - which are already parties to the HKC.

 The EU Ship Recycling Regulation (EU SRR) could be used as a benchmark for strengthening these standards.
-In this context, European Shipowners | ECSA welcomes the EU SRR evaluation report, which underscores the importance of strengthening the HKC.
+In this context, ES|ECSA welcomes the EU SRR evaluation report, which underscores the importance of strengthening the HKC, and calls on the Commission to encourage EU Member States to ratify the HKC.